Add a Map Chart

 - Adjust size of the bar chart—drag the sizing handle on the right side to make the chart fill the entire width of the canvas.

+- With the bar chart selected, choose the Map chart from Chart Type.
 In our case, the default map isn't the one we want—we'll change that.

 - Click out of the Chart Type area to hide the chart types.